LoopKit/loopdocs/docs/loop-3/settings.md

 The link for `How to update (LoopDocs)` is provided for Mac/Xcode build.

-In fine print, the exact date and time of the expiration is reported.
+In fine print, the exact date and time of the expiration is reported in your local time zone.

 ![display of profile expiration appropriate for mac/xcode build method](img/app-profile.png){width="350"}
 {align="center"}